-With $b{i,j}$ denoting row i and column j of B, we impose the constraints where V is a constant, upon generator matrices for use with the training algorithm.
-The volume V can be arbitrarily chosen; we use a volume of 1.
-Geometrically, these rules lock the first basis vector, \mathbf{b}1 , along the first axis of the coordinate system, \mathbf{b}2 in the plane spanned by the first two axes, etc. In addition, the volume of Voronoi regions, V, is locked to unity.
-These rules are maintained through the vector where
+Geometrically, this form locks the first basis vector, \mathbf{b}1 , along the first axis of the coordinate system, \mathbf{b}2 in the plane spanned by the first two axes, etc. In addition, the volume of the Voronoi regions, V, is locked to unity.
+The training algorithm to be presented in the next section operates on a matrix of the type (21).
+The matrix can be regarded as a function of where are the (d+2)(d-1)/2 "free" variables in the optimization.